 - Sprinkle with the parsley, salt, and pepper and serve immediately.

 The spaghetti aglio e olio is the easiest pasta dish anyone can make, I usually substitute it in place of rice.
 It’s like the Italian version of our sinangag (Filipino fried rice with garlic).
 Aglio e Olio simply means garlic and oil.

 Spaghetti Aglio e Olio

-12 oz spaghetti, cooked al dente
+- 12 oz Spaghetti cooked and al aldente

-1 tbsp granulated garlic*
+- 1 tbsp Garlic granulated

-Cook the spaghetti noodles according to package direction.
+- Cook the spaghetti noodles according to package direction.

-Heat the olive oil and red pepper flakes and dried basil if using, in a pan on low heat for about 5 minutes.
+- Heat the olive oil and red pepper flakes and dried basil if using, in a pan on low heat for about 5 minutes.